BackReturn Home

 A "neurogenic tremor" is when a human or animal shakes out of stress, anxiety, or trauma.
 For example, if someone becomes afraid, their body might start to quiver.

-Everybody reacts differently to them, but people usually sigh, cry, or laugh while doing the final movement that releases all of the tension built up by the previous four exericses.
+Everybody reacts differently, but people usually sigh, cry, or laugh while doing the final movement that releases all of the tension built up by the previous four exericses.
 Unfortunately, TRE might be difficult to do if one suffers from leg or back problems, so do not force yourself to try them.
 While they should feel like exericse to some extent, they should NOT be painful.

 Muscles are made up of fibers that move in different directions.
 These fibers contract to get our bones and tissues to move.
 Stress, anxiety, and trauma have a tendency to cause these fibers to stay contracted throughout the body.
 The term "Muscle Armoring" is sometimes used to describe this tension.
 It can cause "myofascial trigger points" (or what are more commonly referred to as "knots").
 Trigger points can cause painful lumps within the muscle, or spots that are only apparent because they are tender to the touch.